SaeedMalik7/megr2157-portfolio/docs/assignments/A02/index.md

 <img src="./IMG_3165.jpeg" alt="Truss Layout" width="800">

 At first I drew the basic shape of the beam by using a midpoint line on the origin for the top BA beam which was 1200mm.
 Then I drew the the BC, CD, DA and BD beams in that respective order.
 I dimensioned the CD beam to 400 mm and set an equal constraint on the BC and DA beams and set them to 500 mm.
 Lastly I drew a beam from joint B to joint D and it was the right length and angle due to my previous dimensions.

 <img src="./A2PIC1.png" alt="Truss Layout" width="800">

 After drawing the beam, I used the Weldment feature to extrude my beam.
-After clicking Weldment, then
+After clicking Weldment, then Square Tube a menu pops up on the left hand side of the screen.
+In the menu I selected ISO, square tube, 20 x 20 x 2 size beams.
+My beam is a 23 x 23 and they did not have that specific size, the next one up was 30 x 30 x 2, this was still the most accurate way of design my beams that I was aware of, so I chose to continue this way, knowing that my final values will not be accurate as the beam is not the right size but it is the closest I could get it.
+After keeping that in mind, I added the extrusion to the beams, first on the outer beams and then sepratley on the one inside beam.

 <img src="./A2PIC2.png" alt="Truss Layout" width="800">
 <img src="./A2PIC3.png" alt="Truss Layout" width="800">

 <img src="./A2PIC4.png" alt="Truss Layout" width="800">
 <img src="./A2PIC5.png" alt="Truss Layout" width="800">
 <img src="./A2PIC6.png" alt="Truss Layout" width="800">